Updated January 1st, 2021

-To just walk through the casino, go to the second level of the Excalibur, (the Castle Walk Level) where the food court and Thunder From Down Under shows are.
+To just walk through the casino, go to the second level of the Excalibur, where you’ll find the Castle Walk Food Court and Thunder From Down Under show.
 You’ll see the signs pointing to the walkway to the Luxor.

 Once inside the Luxor, follow the signage pointing you to escalators taking you upstairs to the Mezzanine Level (where Carrot Top performs and where the other showrooms are located).
 On the Mezzanine Level, you’ll see the big Mandalay Bay entrance sign leading you to the Shoppes at Mandalay Bay.
 It’s on the south side of the Luxor.